August 20

 - 1903:

-- The National League-leading Pirates set an NL mark for inept fielding, making six errors in the first inning, giving the Giants seven runs toward a 13 - 7 win in the first of two games.
+- The National League-leading Pirates set an NL mark for inept fielding, making six errors in the 1st inning, giving the Giants seven runs toward a 13 - 7 win in the first of two games.
 Christy Mathewson, with relief in the 6th inning, coasts to his 23rd win.
-Deacon Phillippe wins the nitecap, 4 - 1, for the Pirates to keep the Giants five games in back.
+Deacon Phillippe wins the nightcap, 4 - 1, for the Pirates to keep the Giants five games back.

 - At Chicago, Boston's Buck Freeman is the first to hit a ball over the RF scoreboard, but the Americans lose to the White Sox, 9 - 5.